 Work not requiring prior authorization

 Many co-owners carry out work to renovate their apartments, after moving in, to make them more in tune with their tastes and personalities.
 Redecorating the premises and integrating new equipment,such as in the kitchen or the bathroom, is a legitimate endeavor.
 To know the rules to be respected, it is better to refer to the declaration of co-ownership.
 This is how you will have to check, before a project can begin, whether the work in question is subject to prior authorization.
-Some work can be carried out without prior authorization, while other work requires the approval of the board of directors or of the meeting of co-owners.
+Some work can be carried out without prior authorization, while other work requires the approval of the board of directors or of the meeting of the co-owners.

 Right to peaceable enjoyment of the premises